2026-27 ENROLLMENT

 CURRENT STUDENTS

 Heartwood Public Charter School offers automatic re-enrollment to its students.
-In order to secure this space, current families who would like to continue to attend Heartwood are required to submit a completed Commitment Form each year, so there is clarity about available spaces before the lottery that is held for new families.
+In order to secure this space, current families who would like to continue to attend Heartwood are required to submit a completed Returning Family Commitment Form each year, so there is clarity about available spaces before the lottery that is held for new families.
 Commitment Forms will be sent home with each student, may be downloaded from our website, or may be picked up from your child’s teacher or in the main office.
-2026-27 Commitment Forms will go out Monday, March 2 are due back Thursday, March 5 by the end of the day.
-If Commitment Forms are not returned by the deadline, that student’s space for the 2026-2027 school year will be forfeited.
+2026-27 Commitment Forms went out Monday, March 2 were due back Thursday, March 12 by the end of the day.
+If Commitment Forms are not returned by the deadline, that student’s space for the 2026-2027 school year may be forfeited.

 ENROLLMENT PRIORITY